Amelia Williams, City College of San Francisco

 In San Francisco, where competing rideshares have brought the company’s ineptitude into stark contrast, Uber is losing ground.

-Its accolades and longevity only begin to hint at the show’s impact on pop culture.
 Given the changing landscape of television though, can it ever be replicated?

 America is wild for its dominant, diverse fivesome, and for good reason: In a time of social tension, they’ve inspired a country.

 You’ve been competing with them your entire life, but this one hurts.

 Given that most students spend tens of thousands of dollars on their education, what can they reasonably expect to receive?

 In San Francisco, even the techies have weed subcultures.

 Turns out Argan oil is great for clearing up a lot of things.

 The autonomy of college life comes with its perks, but it means safeguarding your emotional health is critical.